Massawa: Ethiopian rule

 A view of the port of Massawa on the Ethiopian dollar note, during the reign of Haile Selassie.

 Under the Ethiopian-Eritrean Federation (1952–62), Massawa developed as a naval base with American assistance.
 During this period, an Orthodox Church and a mosque were built.
 Unlike in other predominantly Muslim areas of Eritrea, part of Massawa's population supported Eritrea’s union with Ethiopia, viewing it as beneficial for trade and based on historical experience.
 However, Ethiopian interference in local administration and the increasing dominance of Christians led to various forms of protest, including docker strikes in 1954.
+Export products of Massawa at the time included fish (among them shark fins for export to China), pearls, tortoiseshells, and sea cucumbers (purchased by Japanese companies for export to China).
+The Imperial Palace of Massawa, located on Taulud Island, was established as Haile Selassie's winter palace.
+The population of Massawa increased greatly during the Ethiopian period, from 21,300 inhabitants in 1962 to c.
+60,000 in the mid-1980s.

+Political corruption and infrastructure deterioration under Ethiopian rule caused widespread discontentment in Eritrea.
+Andargachew Messai ordered the demolition of the Asmara-Massawa Cableway so that its parts can be sold to foreign companies.
+The destruction of the cableway led to the perception that the Ethiopians were plundering Eritrea.
+This growing discontentment led to all political parties being banned in 1956, however in 1958 massive popular strikes and protests occurred in Massawa to protest against Ethiopian policies in Eritrea.
+This was brutally suppressed by the Imperial Ethiopian Army, which killed hundreds of people.

 In 1977–78, Massawa was under siege by the Eritrean Liberation Front (ELF), but the attacks were repelled by the Ethiopian garrison.
+After this, the Ethiopians purposely let the port fall into disrepair and opened another farther south and closer to their own borders in Assab, this resulted in the popular Eritrean saying: "The Italians built Eritrea, the British dismantled it and the Ethiopians destroyed it."

 In February 1990, Massawa was captured by the Eritrean People's Liberation Front in a surprise attack from both land and sea during the Operation Fenkil.
 The battle utilized both infiltrated commandos and speed boats and resulted in the complete destruction of the Ethiopian 606th Corps.
 The success of this attack cut the major supply line to the Second Ethiopian Army in Asmara, which then had to be supplied by air.
-In response, the then leader of Ethiopia Mengistu Haile Mariam ordered Massawa bombed from the air, resulting in considerable damage.
+In response, the then leader of Ethiopia Mengistu Haile Mariam ordered shelling and aerial bombardment of Massawa, resulting in most of the city becoming completely destroyed.